onepf/OPFIab/README.md

 OPFIab is a next step from [OpenIAB](https://github.com/onepf/OpenIAB).
 It's an Android library intended to make in-app billing integration easy while supporting multiple billing providers (Appstores).

-**This library is still under development and may contain bugs.
-Any feedback is deeply appreciated.**

 ## Dependencies
 Library is designed to be extensible and cosists of separate modules.